The State Highway 3 Awakino Gorge to Mt Messenger Programme is made up of:

-A bypass of Mt Messenger is 5.2km long with additional work at the southern end creating about 6 km of improvements.
+The bypass of Mt Messenger is 5.2km long with additional work at the southern end creating about 6 km of improvements.
 It is located east of the existing highway (identified as Option C in the June 2017 public engagement).
-The route includes a bridge about 110m long and an estimated 230m long tunnel under the ridgeline south-east of Mt Messenger.
+The route includes two bridges of approximately 125m and 30m length, and a 235m tunnel under the ridgeline south-east of Mt Messenger.

 - Awakino Tunnel Bypass

 A bypass of the Awakino Tunnel with two bridges across the Awakino River that reconnects to the existing highway 800 meters to the north.

 A package of improvements that includes road widening, rest stop and pull over areas, slow vehicle bays and passing lanes, side barriers, and slope stability improvements.

 The programme will improve safety, resilience and journey experience along this key transport route.